The Right Kind of Internal Motivation Can Improve Your Studies

 As far as intrinsic motivation, the best way to foster this is to work on projects that actually interest you.
 Or, as Dataquest founder Vik Paruchuri put it in his ‘How to Actually Learn Data Science’ blog post, you should “take control of your learning by tailoring it to what you want to do, not the other way around.”

-For example, if you really love movies, finding film-related datasets to work with and trying to answer questions about film with data analysis is going to help you keep the effort up even when the going gets tough, because you’re genuinely interested in the subject.
+For example, if you really love movies, find film-related data sets to work with.
+Trying to answer questions about film with data analysis is going to help you keep the effort up even when the going gets tough, because you’re genuinely interested in the subject.

 Your goal should be to find projects you care about and enjoy doing, not to force yourself through a series of projects that don’t interest you.